-Human Rights Careers (HRC) was founded in 2015 with the goal to support human rights study applicants, students, alumni, graduates and professionals in pursuing and developing their career in the highly competitive field of human rights.
-Our mission is to make human rights careers more accessible by sharing, organizing and curating the best opportunities in the sector.
+Human Rights Careers (HRC) was founded in 2015 with the goal to support human rights university applicants, students, alumni, graduates and professionals in pursuing and developing their career in the highly competitive field of human rights.
+Our mission is to make human rights careers more accessible through dissemination of information about free online courses, entry level jobs, paid internships, masters degrees, scholarships and other career related information.
 With our website we guide our readers from the moment they are interested in working in the human rights sector to their senior-level position at an International Organization.

 What you will find on Human Rights Careers

 - We promote internships but only when they are paid.

 - We publish about online courses but predominantly about courses free to audit.